PeterAndrio/Event-Scheduling/readme.txt

 	Use Case Scenario: User wants to arrange an event.

-	1st step: Then, he opens a page with all possible dates and hours in which the event will take place.
+	Then, he opens a page with all possible dates and hours in which the event will take place.

 	At last the interested audience insert their name and the hours/days they would like to attend.